|

 purpose built.
 The magazine made a quiet exit after just two issues.
 It was a

 mistake that cost the company dearly.
+At

 the same time, the Makaha skateboard side of the business was booming, but